2014 Institute on General Education and Assessment

 - develop intentional general education programs and cocurricular designs to integrate effective instruction with the purpose of improving learning from cornerstone to capstone;

-- identify strategies for successful implementation of curricular change that meets the needs of rapidly changing student demographics, transfer challenges, and inclusive standards for student success;
+- identify strategies and practices for successful implementation of curricular/cocurricular change that reflect intercultural awareness within and beyond campus and attend to shifting student demographics, transfer challenges, and inclusive standards for student success;

-- implement meaningful assessment strategies that target learning outcomes, produce useful data, can be widely communicated, and lead to meaningful improvement in teaching and learning outcomes;
+- implement meaningful assessment strategies that target learning outcomes (especially those critical personal and social responsibility outcomes often demonstrated through high-impact practices), produce useful data, that can be widely communicated, and lead to meaningful improvement in teaching and learning practices;

 - create a plan for action that enables team members to take thoughtful, strategic steps toward accomplishing their goals for general education reform upon return from the Institute.